Skip to content

 reportA long description of the problem.

-typeThe type of problem, in this case, "ClientProblem".
+typeThe type of problem, for example, "ClientProblem".

 Specifying Inputs